Looking for a debt consolidation loan in Canada to combine your debts into one single monthly payment? This post is for you.

 You can use a debt consolidation loan, home equity loan, line of credit, or balance transfer credit card to consolidate your debts in one place.

-Debt consolidation does not work if you are unable to make the new monthly payments for the loan.
+Debt consolidation does not work if you cannot make the new monthly payments for the loan.

-If you don’t pay off your debt consolidation loan on time, you could damage your credit score and end up with larger debt and interest costs.
+If you don’t pay off your debt consolidation loan on time, you could damage your credit score and incur larger debt and interest costs.